alpha-dragon-org/dragon-module1-tokeninfo/README.md

 Dragon’s key design feature is its modular architecture.
 Each token analysis is packaged as a bite-sized data module that evaluates one specific dimension of a token project such as liquidity flow, smart money inflow, team wallet behavior, or developer history.

-Dragon launches with four prototype modules, but the goal is an open platform of community-developed modules where anyone can propose and submit a module sourcing on- or off-chain data.
+Dragon launches with four prototype modules, but the goal is an open platform for community-development where anyone can propose and submit a module sourcing on- or off-chain data.

 This bounty is to develop the prototype module for: